THE ROCKER'S TOP BANDS!

 By James West, The-Rocker.com

-Ozzy Osbourne: The Prince Of Darkness- Godfather Of Heavy Metal, or as mere mortals and fans like myself like to call him- Ozzy- is the pure essence and definition of what a rock and roll star is all about.
-I can’t imagine Hard Rock or Heavy Metal without Ozzy- He has been a part of my Rocker life since first hearing his distinctive voice on “Sweet Leaf” from the first Black Sabbath album I heard and owned- Master Of Reality!
+Ozzy Osbourne: The Prince Of Darkness- Godfather Of Heavy Metal, or as mere mortals and fans like myself like to call him- Ozzy- was the pure essence and definition of what a rock and roll star is all about.
+It's hard to imagine Hard Rock or Heavy Metal without Ozzy- He has been a part of my Rocker life since first hearing his distinctive voice on “Sweet Leaf” from the first Black Sabbath album I heard and owned- Master Of Reality!

 That album along with the first Black Sabbath album scared the shit out of me to be honest.
 The combination of Iommi’s down-tuned guitar, along with Geezer’s haunting lyrics and Ozzy’s distinctive “Jester meets Frankenstein” -type vocals were like nothing I had ever heard.
 It was a far cry from the bubblegum Sweet, Stones-ish Aerosmith, and operatic Queen I was listening to at the time.
 As evil as Sabbath sounded they made you feel evil for even liking them.
 Did I just sell my soul to Satan?
 Is Ozzy now going to control my every thought and action in life?
 Ha!
 It may seem funny now, but how old were you when you first heard Ozzy?
 Music was my only escape back then, and Ozzy’s voice was like Darth Vader tempting me to the Dark Side!